Brian Anderson Player Props: Brewers vs. Mets

-On Tuesday, Brian Anderson (on the back of going 2-for-3 with a home run and three RBI) and the Milwaukee Brewers face the New York Mets, whose starting pitcher will be Max Scherzer.
-First pitch is at 7:40 PM ET.
+The Milwaukee Brewers and Brian Anderson, who went 3-for-4 with a double, two home runs and six RBI last time out, take on David Peterson and the New York Mets at American Family Field, Wednesday at 1:40 PM ET.

-In his last game, he collected three RBI (going 2-for-3 with a home run) against the Mets.
+In his most recent appearance, he hit two homers in his last appearance (going 3-for-4) against the Mets.

 Brian Anderson Game Info & Props vs. the Mets